New

 Our priority is to offer you the best solutions for your specific body, and goals.
 This may require using more traditional hormone therapy options such as pills, injections, or more modern treatments such as pellets.

-Best of all, the pellet delivery method ensures a consistent dosage over time—no more weekly injections or daily oral tablets.
+The pellet delivery method ensures a consistent dosage over time—no more weekly injections or daily oral tablets.

 STEP 1